-The total of interest and similar income comprises the interest to SMRP B.V. of EUR 2,245k (prior year: EUR 3,074k).
-In addition, they also include expenses from unwinding the discount on provisions for death benefit payments and vacation and Christmas bonuses of EUR 6k (prior year: EUR 4k).
+Interest and similar expenses includes the interest to SMRP B.V. of EUR 1,203k (prior year: EUR 1,959k).
+In addition, it includes expenses from unwinding the discount on provisions of EUR 8k (prior year: EUR 7k) and expenses from the discounting of amortization receivables of EUR 5k (prior year: EUR 115k).